The Theory of Producing

 generator that absorb a majority of steam pressure fluctuations (the demand

-a classic fire-tube steam boiler, which is less sensitive to steam pressure
+instead, - less sensitive to steam pressure

 fluctuation (fluctuation is steam consumption).